surge-synthesizer/sst-jucegui/README.md

 For now this is just bps todo. this could all still be abandonware one day

 - Next on Deck
-    - Many to Many Data Interfaces with Updates
+    - Many to Many Data Interfaces Updates from Model
     - default values

 Then